 Digital literacy – pupils are taught a range of ways to use technology safely, respectfully, responsibly and securely.
 They are also taught how to protect their online identity and privacy, how to recognise inappropriate content, contact and conduct and how to report concerns.

-A wide range of enrichment activities are on offer for pupils some of which are hosted with external providers e.g. Queen Mary University of London.
-We also offer great options at KS4 with a good balance between academic and vocational courses, that encourages our pupils to be creative and imaginative and continuously challenges them to improve.
+A wide range of enrichment activities are on offer for pupils some of which might be hosted with external providers e.g. Queen Mary University of London.
+We also offer great options at KS4 and KS5 with a good balance between academic and vocational courses that encourage our pupils to be creative and imaginative and continuously challenges them to improve.